livewire/livewire/docs/polling.md

 Normally, this component would render with the page, showing the subscriber count for the user and never updating until the page was refreshed.

-Instead, because of `wire:poll` on the component's template, this component will refresh itself every `2.5` seconds, effectively keeping the subscriber count up-to-date.
+Instead, because of `wire:poll` on the component's template, this component will refresh itself every `2.5` seconds, keeping the subscriber count up-to-date.

 ## Timing control